jemmy512/book-notes/Arch/designing-data-intensive-applications.md

 * Evolvability: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
 Also known as extensibil‐ ity, modifiability, or plasticity.

 ### 1.4.1 Operability: Making Life Easy for Operations
-A good operations team typically is responsible for the following, and more [29]:
+A good operations team typically is responsible for the following, and more:
-• Monitoring the health of the system and quickly restoring service if it goes into a bad state
+* Monitoring the health of the system and quickly restoring service if it goes into a bad state
-• Tracking down the cause of problems, such as system failures or degraded per‐ formance
+* Tracking down the cause of problems, such as system failures or degraded per‐ formance
-• Keeping software and platforms up to date, including security patches
+* Keeping software and platforms up to date, including security patches
-• Keeping tabs on how different systems affect each other, so that a problematic change can be avoided before it causes damage
+* Keeping tabs on how different systems affect each other, so that a problematic change can be avoided before it causes damage
-• Anticipating future problems and solving them before they occur (e.g., capacity planning)
+* Anticipating future problems and solving them before they occur (e.g., capacity planning)
-• Establishing good practices and tools for deployment, configuration manage‐ ment, and more
+* Establishing good practices and tools for deployment, configuration manage‐ ment, and more
-• Performing complex maintenance tasks, such as moving an application from one platform to another
+* Performing complex maintenance tasks, such as moving an application from one platform to another
-• Maintaining the security of the system as configuration changes are made
+* Maintaining the security of the system as configuration changes are made
-• Defining processes that make operations predictable and help keep the produc‐ tion environment stable
+* Defining processes that make operations predictable and help keep the produc‐ tion environment stable
-• Preserving the organization’s knowledge about the system, even as individual people come and go
+* Preserving the organization’s knowledge about the system, even as individual people come and go

 ### 1.4.2 Simplicity: Managing Complexity